gitploy-io/gitploy/docs/faq.md

 ## Questions?

 We are always happy to help with questions you might have.
 Search our documentation or check out answers to common questions.
-You can also post questions or comments to our [community](https://github.com/gitploy-io/gitploy/discussions).
+You can also post questions or comments to our [community](https://github.com/gitploy-io/gitploy/discussions) or [Slack](https://join.slack.com/t/gitploy/shared_invite/zt-112wz7qtz-HuZXMM_DaEEo1VDdsCUSRg).